Table of Contents

 - travelling which you do not ask them to do and does not occur within their usual hours of work;

-- travel to and from work unless your employee does not have a set place of work (peripatetic workers);
+- travel to and from work unless your employee does not have a set place of work (peripatetic workers); and

-What Are the Exceptions to the Weekly Working Hours Limit?
+What are the Exceptions to the Weekly Working Hours Limit?

 There are two main exceptions to the legal maximum weekly working hours.
 One is where your staff ‘opt out’ of the legal working week limit.
 The second exception concerns the job the employee carries out.